daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ## AWS Secrets Manager

-AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
+AWS Secrets Manager helps you manage, retrieve, and automatically rotate database credentials, API keys, and other secrets throughout their lifecycles.
 Secrets are encrypted using KMS.

+Secrets Manager helps you improve your security posture, because you no longer need hard-coded credentials in application source code.
+Storing the credentials in Secrets Manager helps avoid possible compromise by anyone who can inspect your application or the components.
+You replace hard-coded credentials with a runtime call to the Secrets Manager service to retrieve credentials dynamically when you need them.

 ## Penetration Testing